 9.4.5.28 Service Information Request ANQP-element

-The Service Information Request ANQP-element contains the request for service information associated with the service name or service hash provided, and with the instance name, if it is also provided.
+The Service Information Request ANQP-element contains a generic request the request for service information associated with the service name or service hash provided, and with the instance name, if it is also provided.
 Additional information can also be provided to refine the request.

 The format of the Service Information Request ANQP-element is shown in Figure 9-625h.